-HCRI hosts Academic Clinical Fellows, including NIHR Fellowships which are specialty training posts that incorporate academic training.
-NIHR Academic Clinical Fellows (ACFs) spend 75% of their time undertaking specialist clinical training and 25% undertaking research or educationalist training.
+HCRI hosts a range of clinical academic trainees at various different stages, for shorter or longer term placements.
+NIHR Academic Clinical Fellowships are specialty training posts that incorporate academic training.
+These Academic Clinical Fellows (ACFs) spend 75% of their time undertaking specialist clinical training and 25% undertaking research or educationalist training.

-If you are an Academic Clinical Fellow, or are undertaking an Academic Foundation Programme, and you are interested in working with HCRI, then please contact firstname.lastname@example.org.
+If you are an aspiring Academic Clinical Fellow, or planning a Specialist Foundation Programme, and you are interested in working with HCRI, then please contact firstname.lastname@example.org.

 Dr Anisa Jafar